nataliacct/nataliacct.github.io/README.md

 Managed Treasury department : Sufficient funding for trading, Forex transaction, and other liquidity provider

-Managed finance activities : Sufficient funding for operating, cash management, cash flow forecasting,
+Managed finance activities : Sufficient funding for operating, cash management, cash flow forecasting, provide and reviewed documents before issue to the bank

 Monitored budgeting and variances analysis, Revenue, AP and AR for aging analysis